Historical Markers in Calhoun County, Alabama

 Calhoun County Timeline

-This timeline provides a concise overview of the key events in the history of Calhoun County, Alabama.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Calhoun County, Alabama.

 - 1832 - Calhoun County is established, named after John C. Calhoun, the seventh Vice President of the United States.